groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/jpgviewoptions/quality/_index.md

 ---
 title: Quality
 second_title: GroupDocs.Viewer for .NET API Reference
-description: Quality of the output image Valid values are between 1 and 100 Default value is 90.
+description: Sets the quality of the output image.
 type: docs
 weight: 60
 url: /net/groupdocs.viewer.options/jpgviewoptions/quality/
 ---
 ## JpgViewOptions.Quality property

-Quality of the output image; Valid values are between 1 and 100; Default value is 90.
+Sets the quality of the output image.

 ```csharp
 public byte Quality { get; set; }
 ```

+### Remarks

+Use this property to adjust images quality.
+The value must be between 1 (minimum quality) and 100.
+The default value is 90.

+For code example, see the [documentation](https://docs.groupdocs.com/viewer/net/image-viewer-adjust-quality-for-jpg/).

 ### See Also